cloud441/ACEProjectAmaris/README.md

     * select europe-west4 as zone because this is the closest one to our GKE cluster zone

 ### Step 4.2: Setup Workload Identity for you Web Application

+> Workload Identity is a good practice to allow specific application or service to use Service Account credentials automatically without the need to create specific secret for this purpose.
+To do that, we need to create a Service Account which act as a Google IAM User Account but for a service.

 * follow [this tutorial](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity?hl=fr#enable-existing-cluster) to create a service account for your web app and enable to connect to Firestore Database.